 Master planning consultation and engagement will run for approximately 12 months.
 After this time, the final master plan will be submitted to the Department of Planning and Environment, where it will go on public exhibition.
 The redevelopment of Waterloo will build new and more social housing, along with private and affordable housing.

 The Department of Planning and Environment has issued the study requirements for the SSP process.
-Listed below are the SSP documents and a FACS feedback form.
+Listed below are the SSP documents, Waterloo Communication and Engagement Scope Summary and a FACS feedback form.

 Waterloo Connect office at 95 Wellington Street, Waterloo.